-Donations to the Foundation are tax deductable, donations to the building fund generally are not.
+Donations to the Foundation are tax deductable, while donations to the building fund generally are not.
 Give to the building fund with checks payable to "The Triton Corporation," c/o Tom Jackson, at 431 Post Road, Lino Lakes, MN 55014.
-Make checks to the local foundation to "The PSK Foundation of Minnesota," same address.
+To contribute to the Foundation (charitable), make your check out to "The PSK Foundation of Minnesota," same address.

 Any and all historical information is most welcome, at the same address.
 Photos?
 Stories?
+Career notes?
+Intern openings?
 Bring 'em!

 We have a story to tell that is unique and powerful and inspiring.
 With over 106 years on campus, and almost 150 years as a national, our history is amazing.
 You can be part of it as a member.